mendix/docs-site-test/content/en/docs/refguide7/desktop-modeler/regular-expressions.md

 ---
 title: "Regular Expressions"
-url: /refguide7/regular-expressions
+url: /refguide7/regular-expressions/
 category: "Desktop Modeler"
 ---

 A regular expression describes a set of criteria that a string can match.
-In the [validation rules](validation-rules) of an entity a regular expression can be used to validate whether an attribute of type String matches these criteria.
+In the [validation rules](/refguide7/validation-rules/) of an entity a regular expression can be used to validate whether an attribute of type String matches these criteria.

 A regular expression has the following properties.